 Think QuAD: A Free-Range Therapist’s Guide to Fidelity and Social Thinking

 You have choices.
-As a therapist, clinician, educator or parent you are—for the most part—free to select the materials and curricula you use in your everyday practice or home.
-As a conscientious service provider or parent, you take the time to select tools that “fit” the needs of the individual.
-But selecting tools is the easy part.
-Using those tools in the real world in the manner they were designed is the big challenge.
-Why?
-Because the demands of the real world don’t always allow for the precision teaching found in research labs.
-Instead we find ourselves modifying programs, slicing and dicing curricula, omitting steps, or not reading the guidelines because of time constraints or caseload demands.
-This approach leads to statements like, “She couldn’t understand the tasks” and “I tried it and it didn’t work for him.”
+As a therapist, clinician, educator, or parent you are—for the most part—free to select the materials and curricula you use in your everyday practice or home.
+You are likely to take the time to select tools that “fit” the needs of the individual.
+But using those materials in the “real world” in the manner they were designed is the big challenge.

 If you are familiar with our work, then you know we love acronyms.
 Why not?
 They function to kick-start our brains to think and remember important information.
 So, the acronym QuAD is a way for all of us to start thinking more deeply about fidelity.
 QuAD stands for the following three key areas of fidelity.
 For a quick tutorial on these three areas and how they relate to the key elements of each book, check out the video below.